Catherine Christian

-Catherine Christian (1901–1985) was an English novelist, known for her children’s books and retellings of Arthurian legend.
+Catherine Christian (22 June 1901 – 12 November 1985) was an English novelist, known for her children's books and retellings of Arthurian legend.
 She is classified as having produced 45 works in 85 publications in two languages (English and French) and with 1,019 library holdings.
 She was also involved with the Girl Guide movement and published several books for girls in the "Ranger" series under the pen name of Patience Gilmour.

 Early life

 Catherine Christian was born on 22 June 1901 in Chelsea, London, England, the daughter of a German father, Christian John Mühlenkamp, and an English mother, Catherine Harriett (née Ellett, born in Wandsworth in 1873).
 Christian and Catherine had married in Wandsworth in 1899.

 Her birth was registered as Mamie Muhlenkamp, but the family may have changed their surname during World War I. There is no legal evidence for this name change and Mamie remained "Mulenkamp" in her school records, although later became known as Catherine Mary Christian.
+She is recorded as Catherine Mary Christian on her death certificate.